cancerberoSgx/node-lucene/node-java-rt/README.md

+ * Important node 12 is not currently supported.
+Node.js 11 is supported.
  * (partial) support for java.lang based on node-java
  * (partial) support for java.util based on node-java.
  * Basic abstraction on top of node-java